jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Fachen.md

 RacialMods:
 Languages: Common
 SQ: incredible balance
+SpecialAbilities:
+  Fear (Su): >
-SpecialAbilities: Fear (Su) Each creature within a 30-foot radius that sees a fachen must succeed at a DC 15 Will save or be paralyzed by fear for 1d4 rounds.
+    Each creature within a 30-foot radius that sees a fachen must succeed at a DC 15 Will save or be paralyzed by fear for 1d4 rounds.
 A creature that successfully saves is not subject to the same fachen's fear aura for 24 hours.
 This is a paralysis effect and a mind-affecting fear effect.
 The save DC is Charisma-based.
+  Incredible Balance (Ex): >
-Incredible Balance (Ex) Despite its strange anatomy, a fachen is adept at keeping itself upright and out of danger.
+    Despite its strange anatomy, a fachen is adept at keeping itself upright and out of danger.
 A fachen gains a +3 dodge bonus to AC and a +4 racial bonus to its CMD against trip combat maneuvers.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: